-But behind it all, and unnoticed at the time, there hung yet another ominous threat over the entire German Bahá'í community.
+But behind all these tests, and quite unnoticed at the time, there hung yet another ominous threat over the entire German Bahá'í community.
 It, too, was miraculously averted.
-Hitler had forged an odious alliance with the Grand Mufti of Jerusalem who was a bitter enemy of both the British and the Jews.
-Hajj Amin al-Husseini met with Hitler in Berlin during World War II and was a prominent Nazi sympathizer who recruited Muslim volunteers to assist in Nazi extermination programs.
-At the same time the Grand Mufti was known to be an implacable enemy of the Bahá'í Faith.
-Either Hitler never got wind of this connection, or the Grand Mufti was unaware of the presence of Bahá'is in Hitler's Germany.
-In either event it would have been an easy matter to have all Baha'is quietly rounded up and liquidated without causing much of a stir.
-Few, if any, of 'Abdu'l-Baha's "heavenly friends" would then have been left alive to continue with their teaching work once the nightmare had passed, at that brief and magic moment when a combination of utter disenchantment with the past and high hopes and optimism for a saner future had suddenly prepared so many hearts to receive the healing Message of Bahá'u'lláh.
+Hitler had forged an odious alliance with the Grand Mufti of Jerusalem26 who was a bitter enemy of both the British and the Jews.
+Hajj Amin al-Husseini met with Hitler in Berlin during World War II and was a prominent Nazi sympathizer who recruited Muslim volunteers to assist in the Nazi program of exterminating all European Jews.
+But the Grand Mufti was also known to be an implacable enemy of the Bahá'í Faith.
+Either Hitler never got wind of this connection, or the Grand Mufti was unaware of the presence of Bahá'ís in Hitler's Germany.
+In either event, the elimination of all German believers would have suited both.
+It would have been an easy matter to have the small number of Bahá'ís quietly rounded up and liquidated without creating much of a stir.
+Few, if any, of 'Abdu'l-Bahá's "heavenly friends" would then have been left alive to continue with their teaching work once the nightmare was over, at that brief and magic moment when a combination of utter disenchantment with the past and high optimism for a saner future had suddenly readied so many hearts to receive the Message of Bahá'u'lláh.